 - impede the university’s ability to meet its mission and/or strategic goals,

 - have a major financial or reputational impact, or

 - result in significant regulatory or contractual noncompliance.

 CUU ISMs are responsible for coordinating disaster recovery planning, testing and implementation efforts for the IT resources identified as critical to the CUU’s Continuity of Operations (COOP).
-IT Asset Custodians who manage mission critical IT Assets that support critical CUU business functions are responsible for contingency planning related to those assets.
+IT Asset Custodians who manage mission critical IT Assets that support critical CUU business functions are responsible for identifying critical IT Assets in their BIA and all necessary contingency planning related to those assets.
 This includes:

 - identifying and prioritizing essential business functions, facilities, and infrastructure that are most vital to operations.